Well Written Art Descriptions Sell Art

 You will know you hit the mark when you land a sale.

-Once you are satisfied with your landing page use it as an artwork description format for all of your landing pages.
+Once you are satisfied with your landing page, use it as an artwork description format for all of your landing pages.

-It is important for you to take high-quality, clear photos of your artwork for your landing page.
+You need to take high-quality, clear photos of your artwork for your landing page.